oandrew/ipod-gadget/README.md

 ## update
 New library and app are now at https://github.com/oandrew/ipod !

-Totally rewritten from scratch and new features that should help with debugging/troubleshooting.
+Totally rewritten from scratch and with new features that should help with debugging/troubleshooting.

-Join gitter chat for questions.
+Join gitter chat for any questions.

 ---